Covid-19 Consumer Behaviour Changes and Life as we knew it is no longer business as usual.

 - How they buy

 - Where they buy.

-These are ideas to help you tweak your product/services or pivot your business.
+These ideas help you tweak your product/services or pivot your business.

 I urge you to do it NOW because the faster you respond, the most successful you’ll be.
-We’ll start with the most obvious but rather than skim over, ponder a new opportunity.
+We’ll start w h the most obvious, but rather than skim over, ponder a new opportunity.

 Social Distancing and Isolation

-Create and or host chats, virtual events, build niche interest communities.
+Create and or host chats virtual events to build niche interest communities.

 What else can you do?